EnushaM/E-Commerce-Order-Management-System/README.md

 Create a Database:

-Log in to your MySQL server and create a database for the project. sql
+Log in to your MySQL server and create a database for the project.
-Copy code
 CREATE DATABASE ecommerceordermanagementsystem;
 Set Up Tables:

-Use the provided SQL scripts (usually located in a resources or sql folder) to create the necessary tables and insert initial data. bash
+Use the provided SQL scripts to create the necessary tables and insert initial data. mysql -u your_username -p ecommerceordermanagementsystem < path/to/your/schema.sql Update Database Configuration:
-Copy code
-mysql -u your_username -p ecommerceordermanagementsystem < path/to/your/schema.sql
-Update Database Configuration:

-Update the database connection settings in the project properties
+Update the database connection settings in the project db.url=jdbc:mysql://localhost:3306/ecommerceordermanagementsystem db.username=your_username db.password=your_password
-Copy code
-db.url=jdbc:mysql://localhost:3306/ecommerceordermanagementsystem
-db.username=your_username
-db.password=your_password
 Step 3: Build the Project

-Option 1: Manual Compilation
+Manual Compilation
-If you're not using Maven, you can compile the Java files manually using javac:

-bash
-Copy code
-javac -d out -sourcepath src src/com/cts/client/main.java Then, package the application into a JAR:
+javac -d out -sourcepath src src/com/cts/client/main.java

-bash
-Copy code
-jar cvf mysql-connector-j-8.0.31.jar -C out/ .
 Step 4: Run the Application
-Once the project is built, you can run it using the following command:
+Once the project is built, you can run it using the following command: java -cp out com.cts.client.main

-bash
-Copy code
-java -jar target/mysql-connector-j-8.0.31.jar
-Or, if you didn't package it into a JAR, you can run the MainApp class directly:

-bash
-Copy code
-java -cp out com.cts.client.main

 Step 5: Using the Application